LaurenceJJones/workshop-katacoda/crowdsec-appsec/step1_3.md

 Within our DSL we have abstracted the SecLang zones into a more human readable format.
 You can see our list of supported zones [here](https://docs.crowdsec.net/docs/next/appsec/rules_syntax#target).

 * `match:`{{}}: This is the start of the match section, this is where you can define which type of match you want to use.
-In this case, we are using `equals`{{}} which means that the value must be an exact match the zone3.
+In this case, we are using `equals`{{}} which means that the value must be an exact match the zone.

 Within our DSL we have abstracted the SecLang operator types into a more human readable format.
 You can see our list of supported match types [here](https://docs.crowdsec.net/docs/next/appsec/rules_syntax#match).